emqx/cloud-docs/en_US/deployments/logs.md

 # Logs

-:::warning Note
+::: tip Note

-This feature is available on the Dedicated Plan.
+This feature is only available for Dedicated and Premium deployments.

 :::